combo-lab/combo_new/README.md

-# ComboNew
+# combo_new

 An opinionated project generator for Phoenix.

-> This generator is highly customized for myself.
-You should use `phx_new`.
+> It's a part of `combo`, which is an opinionated code generator for Phoenix.

 ## Usage